 University of Colorado Cancer Center Aurora, Colorado

-The CU Cancer Center the hub of cancer research in Colorado.
-The Center is a consortium of three universities and six institutions: University of Colorado Denver, Colorado State University, University of Colorado Boulder, University of Colorado Hospital, Children’s Hospital Colorado, National Jewish Health, Denver Health, Denver Veteran’s Administration Medical Center, and Kaiser Permanente Institute for Health Research.
-The more than 400 members are all working toward the goal of making cancer an “endangered species.”
+The CU Cancer Center is the hub of cancer research in Colorado.
+It is a consortium of three universities and three institutions: University of Colorado Anschutz Medical Campus, Colorado State University, University of Colorado Boulder, University of Colorado Hospital, Children’s Hospital Colorado, and Denver Veteran’s Administration Medical Center.
+The more than 400 members are working toward one goal: translating science into life.

 Working collaboratively, CU Cancer Center members discover, develop, and deliver breakthroughs that improve cancer care for people and companion animals.
 The Center focuses on interdisciplinary research conducted in six programs: Cancer Prevention and Control, Cancer Cell Biology, Developmental Therapeutics, Hormone Related Malignancies, Molecular Oncology, and Lung/Head and Neck Cancer.

-CU Cancer Center physicians also travel across Colorado to see patients and bring clinical trials to outlying areas of the state.
+CU Cancer Center physicians also travel across the state of Colorado to see patients and bring clinical trials to outlying areas of the state.
 Hospital affiliates of the Center around the state facilitate and collaborate in this work.
 The Center also offers educational opportunities for professionals, students, and the public.

 * This profile was provided by the University of Colorado Cancer Center.